-- What is Internship?

-- What do you understand by job sharing?
+- What is Internship? - What do you understand by job sharing?

-- Differentiate between full time and the part time employee?
+➤ Differentiate between full time and the part time employee?

 Human resource is undoubtedly what makes an organization tick, whether it is employing new staff or managing the existing work force.
 An organization needs to provide freedom to supervisors with- in a set framework which will allow them to guide the young work force in the right direction and in a way that the ideals of the organization are imbibed by them.
-Specialists will invest in the self-development from their own pockets.
+Specialists will invest in the self development from their own pockets.
 Substantial part of their income will be used in continuing education and certification.
 They will ask for study sabbaticals and organization will have to update them or perish.
 Organization must think of their future resources as knowledge workers and device suitable compensation packages and leadership approaches to manage them.
 In Hospitality industry Demand and Supply of labor keeps on varying depending on the Events, Market trends, and Global crisis.
 There are few events which can be considered by human resource manager to predict the manpower demand.

-- Assignment of Algappa University - Human resource management by Mirza S Saiyadain - Human resources management by Dessler & Varkkey
+- 1. Assignment of Algappa University - 2.
+Human resource management by Mirza S Saiyadain - 3.
+Human resources management by Dessler & Varkkey

-13.15 Review Question:
+13.15 REVIEW QUESTION:

-- What do you understand my Manpower? - What are the essentials of HRD? - How manpower management is is essential to hotels? - Write brief note on HRD in hospitality sector? - How is manpower planning in hotel industry is done? - What are the qualities of front line professional?
+- Q.1: What do you understand my Manpower? - Q.2: What are the essentials of HRD? - Q.3: How is manpower management is essential to hotels? - Q.4: Write brief note on HRD in hospitality sector? - Q.5: How is manpower planning in hotel industry is done? - Q.6: What are the qualities of front line professional?